Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 ### Flex Sensor with LED Lights:
 <img src="FlexSensorAndLEDSchematic.png" width="1000" height="325">

+This schematic illustrates a circuit involving an Arduino Uno, a flex sensor, and a strip of NeoPixel LEDs.
+The flex sensor is connected to a breadboard, with one pin connected to the Arduino's 5V pin and another to an analog input pin (A0) through a resistor.
+The NeoPixel strip is connected to a digital output pin on the Arduino, with additional connections for power (5V) and ground (GND).
+This setup allows the Arduino to read the flex sensor's input and control the NeoPixel LEDs based on how much the flex sensor bends.

 <!--- Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->